rdtsc/microcontest-solutions/readme.md

 All original code is released under the [MIT license][mit], unless otherwise specified.

-All referenced product names, trademarks, logos, and images are property of their respective owners.
+All referenced/bundled dependencies, product names, trademarks, logos, and images are property of their respective owners.

 [challenges]: http://www.microcontest.com/contests.php